 - Format: Fixed format

-Mobi is an older Ebook format that is designed for reading files on mobile phones with lower bandwidth.
-Amazon Kindle no longer supports Mobi reflowable formatting, but prefers EPUB files now.
+Mobi is an older eBook format that is designed for reading files on mobile phones with lower bandwidth.
+Amazon Kindle no longer supports Mobi reflowable formatting but prefers EPUB files.

 - Platforms: Kobo, Kindle supported, Nook